tylermaginnis/POCs/README.md

 - [TA0009/T1119](./TA0009/T1119/readme.md): Automated Collection
   - This tool demonstrates input monitoring techniques.
 [Read more](./TA0009/T1119/readme.md).

+## Proof of Concept: LLMNR & NBT-NS Response Simulator

+This Go program simulates responses for LLMNR and NBT-NS protocols.
+It listens on UDP ports 5355 (LLMNR) and 137 (NBT-NS) and constructs simulated response packets based on the respective protocol specifications.

+- [TA0006/T1557.001](./TA0006/T1557.001): LLMNR & NBT-NS Response Simulator
+  - This tool simulates responses for LLMNR and NBT-NS protocols.
+[Read more](./TA0006/T1557.001/readme.md).

 ## Contributing

 Please follow the [contribution guidelines](./CONTRIBUTING.md) to propose changes or add new POCs.